convox/docs/docs/management/logs.md

 2025-01-15T15:00:04Z system/aws/cfm resource="Instances" status="UPDATE_IN_PROGRESS" reason=""
 ```

-These events can be useful for identifying issues with a deployment or an app.
-For example, when your Rack is in a "converging" state, i.e. some instances or ECS Tasks haven't stabilized yet, there are often AWS events in the app/Rack logs that will show a service crashing, a health check failing, or a placement error due to insufficient resources.
+These events can be useful for identifying issues with a deployment or an App.
+For example, when your Rack is in a "converging" state, i.e. some instances or ECS Tasks haven't stabilized yet, there are often AWS events in the App/Rack logs that will show a Service crashing, a health check failing, or a placement error due to insufficient resources.

 ### Rack Logs